-Urine is liquid waste that the kidneys produce.
+Urine is liquid waste that the kidneys make.
 Urine flows from the kidneys into the bladder to be stored.
 The bladder is located in the lower abdomen.
 The urethra carries urine from the bladder through the penis out of the body.
 A Foley catheter may be needed if:

 Your child can’t get up and use the toilet because of an injury, surgery, or illness.

-A health care provider needs to measure the amount of urine your child passes.
+A healthcare provider needs to measure the amount of urine your child passes.